Microboards Ontario

 • Everyone deserves and wants to have a sense of purpose in their lives.

-• It is essential for families to sustain the person’s relationships and decision-making powers for when they are no longer alive or capable to assist
+• Families are able to sustain a person’s relationships and decision-making powers for when they are no longer alive or capable to assist.

 Microboards help people to express their hopes and dreams and work with others to design individualized and customized supports that are aligned with their personal vision of the future.